 - Nausea, shortness of breath, wheeze, cough

-- Making excuses not to attend the practice session
+- Making excuses for not attending the practice session

 - Try to vary your child’s participation by having him change his sports activity every few months.